 When David Brent in Australia and Stephen King and Stanley Pollitt in the UK invented and launched the powerful new multi-skilled, proactive ad agency planning role in 1966, 1967 and 1968 as the answer to overcome a major flaw in ad agencies’ MO many considered it to have –

-Do you want more consistently effective advertising from your agency?
+Do you want more consistently effective advertising from your creative ad agency?

 If the powerful multi-skilled planning role is working effectively in your agency it will enhance the effectiveness of your marketing communications.
 If it is absent or not working well your marcom programs may suffer.